5 current pages

 Use these when the Mykonos trip is still taking shape and a few early decisions will prevent expensive, noisy mistakes later.

-Dated Mykonos utility pages for what to book before you arrive, what to do when plans slip, and how to keep the island workable while you are already in town.
+Dated Mykonos planning pages for what to book before you arrive, what to do when plans slip, and how to keep the island workable while you are already in town.

 These pages are built for practical travel pressure: what to lock before arrival, what to do when weather or wind changes the day, and how to keep Mykonos simple instead of reactive.